 Scale Operator Jobs in USA with Visa Sponsorship

 Scale operators monitor and control industrial weighing systems in manufacturing, mining, and logistics facilities.
-Most positions require specialized training or experience rather than a four-year degree, making H-1B sponsorship challenging since the role may not qualify as a specialty occupation under USCIS requirements.
+Most positions require specialized training or experience rather than a four-year degree, making H-1B visa sponsorship challenging since the role may not qualify as a specialty occupation under USCIS requirements.
 For detailed occupation requirements, see the O*NET profile.

 See All Scale Operator JobsOverview

-Showing 5 of 52+ scale operator jobs
+Showing 5 of 24+ Scale Operator jobs

 Have you applied for this role?